hvlck/kestrel/README.md

 ## Usage

 There's not much to see right now.
-The main part is activated with `Alt+Shift+Q`.
-Why `Alt+Shift+Q`?
+The main part is activated with `Alt+Shift+A`.
+Why `Alt+Shift+A`?
 All the keys can be hit with one hand.

 ### Development